Montreal Light Microscopy Course (MLMC) Fundamentals - Train the Trainer

 Please complete the application form at the following link: https://www.surveymonkey.com/r/CBI-GBI-2023-course

-Applications will be reviewed on first come, first served basis and applicants will be notified after one week of receiving an application.
+Applications will be reviewed on first come, first served basis.

 Travel grants